Numerical methods for ordinary differential equations

 png

-Question.
-Using the integral form of the ordinary differential equation and considering steps of equal size hh, show how the coefficients of the method are obtained using Lagrange polynomial interpolation of the right-hand side at the points tn2t_{n-2}, tn1t_{n-1} and tnt_n.
+Using the integral form of the ordinary differential equation and considering steps of equal size hh, we can show how the coefficients of the method are obtained using Lagrange polynomial interpolation of the right-hand side at the points tn2t_{n-2}, tn1t_{n-1} and tnt_n.

 def ab3(f, final_time, init_time, init_data, N_steps) :